emdobrin/aepsdk-edgeconsent-android/Documentation/api-reference.md

 ### registerExtension

-Registers the Edge Consent extension with the Mobile Core SDK.
+Registers the Consent extension with the Mobile Core SDK.

 > **Warning**
 > Deprecated as of 2.0.0.
-Use [MobileCore.registerExtensions API](https://github.com/adobe/aepsdk-core-android/blob/main/docs/Usage/MobileCore.md#registering-extensions-and-starting-the-sdk) instead.
+Use the [MobileCore.registerExtensions API](https://github.com/adobe/aepsdk-core-android) instead.

 #### Java